-Both of the following courses (6 credits): a.
-The following course:
+Both of the following courses (6 credits): The following course:

+a.
+The following course.

-ROM 803 Foundations of Contemporary Language Teaching 3
+ROM 803 Foundations of Contemporary Language Teaching

 b.
 One of the following courses:

-AL 827 Pro-seminar in Critical and Cultural Theory 3
+AL 827 Pro-seminar in Critical and Cultural Theory

-ENG 802 Literary Criticism and Theory 3
+ENG 802 Literary Criticism and Theory

-FRN 850 Introduction to Critical Theory 3
+FRN 850 Introduction to Critical Theory

-ROM 805 Topics in Critical Theory 3
+ROM 805 Topics in Critical Theory

-2. Two courses in each of the following fields (18 credits):
+Two courses in each of the following fields (18 credits):

-Medi eval and d Early Modern French Studies
+Medi eval an d Early Modern French Studies

-FRN 805 3
+FRN 805 Evolution of the French Language

-FRN 810 Studies in Medieval French Literature 3
+FRN 810 Studies in Medieval French Literature

-FRN 815 Studies in 16 th -Century French Literature 3
+FRN 815 Studies in 16 th -Century French Literature

-FRN 820 French Literature of the 17 th Century 3
+FRN 820 French Literature of the 17 th Century

-FRN 890 Independent Study 3
+FRN 890 Independent Study

-FRN 891 Special Topics in French 3
+FRN 891 Special Topics in French

-tionary and Modern French Studies
+Post- -Revolu tionary and Modern French Studies

-FRN 825 Studies in 18 th Century French Literature 3
+FRN 825 Studies in 18 th Century French Literature

-FRN 830 Studies in 19 th Century Literature 3
+FRN 830 Studies in 19 th Century Literature

-FRN 890 Independent Study 3
+FRN 890 Independent Study

-FRN 891 Special Topics in French 3
+FRN 891 Special Topics in French

-ry French and Francophone Studies
+Cont empora ry French and Francophone Studies

-FRN 806 Topics in French Linguistics 3
+FRN 806 Topics in French Linguistics

-FRN 835 Studies in 20 th Century Literature 3
+FRN 835 Studies in 20 th Century Literature

-FRN 890 Independent Study 3
+FRN 890 Independent Study

-FRN 891 Special Topics in French 3
+FRN 891 Special Topics in French

-3. Complete 6 credits of electives at the 400-level or above in consultation with the student's advisor.
+8. Complete 6 credits of electives at the 400-level or above in consultation with the student's advisor.
 The student's advisor must approve all course enrollments.
 Students may complete a cognate field outside of the department which would include at least two graduate courses for which the student has had suitable preparation.
 Courses in a language other than French, if taken at the 400-level or above, may constitute a cognate area.

-- 1. Complete 4 credits of FRN 899 Master's Thesis Research - Pass a final oral examination that covers the student's program of study, thesis, and reading list.
+- Complete 4 credits of FRN 899 Master's Thesis Research. - Pass a final oral examination that covers the student's program of study, thesis, and reading list.